almibe/talks/ld42021/pres.md

 # Non-Goals

- - Walk through step by step setting up software
+ - Walk through step by step setting up software in great detail
  - Go over all the available software working with Linked Data
  - Go over features of application and libraries in depth